huggingface/blog/fine-tune-whisper-multilingual-asr.md

 can be applied to over 96 different languages, many of which are considered _low-resource_.

+The consequence of this is that Whisper is pre-trained on the _supervised_ task of speech recognition, directly learning a mapping from speech-to-text.
+Since the pre-training task of speech recognition is the same as the downstream one, and due to the fact that Whisper is pre-trained to learn an _end-to-end_ mapping from speech-to-text, Whisper requires little additional fine-tuning to yield a performant ASR model.

+This is in contrast to Wav2Vec 2.0, which is pre-trained on the _unsupervised_ task of masked prediction, learning an intermediate mapping from speech to hidden-states.
+Whilst unsupervised pre-training yields high-quality representations of speech, it does **not** learn a mapping to text transcriptions.
+This mapping is only ever learned during fine-tuning, thus requiring additional fine-tuning and more in-domain labelled data.

 When scaled to 680,000 hours of labelled pre-training data, Whisper models demonstrate a strong ability to generalise to many datasets and domains.
 The pre-trained checkpoints achieve competitive results to state-of-the-art